About CNADM

 Our Mission

-The Chicago National Association of Dance Masters is dedicated to promoting professional, quality dance education by providing opportunities for continued education in the techniques and methods of dance, updated curriculum, and certification for the instruction of dance.
+The Chicago National Association of Dance Masters is dedicated to promoting professional, quality dance education by providing opportunities for continued education in the techniques and methods of dance, updated curriculum, and certification for dance instruction.
 The Association serves as a conduit for information affecting dance educators and their profession.

 CNADM History

-In 1913, CNADM was incorporated as a non-profit educational organization by the State of Illinois.
+In 1913, the State of Illinois incorporated CNADM as a non-profit educational organization.
 Its stated aim was to establish and maintain the highest standards of dance education and business integrity.
-From those humble beginnings has grown into a nationally recognized organization with members throughout North America.
+From those humble beginnings, CNADM has grown into a nationally recognized organization with members throughout North America.